PowerDNS/weakforced/README.md

 million users, if not more.
 The limiting factor is number of logins per second at peak.

-wforce is a project by Dovecot and Open-Xchange.
+Wforce is a project by Dovecot, PowerDNS and Open-Xchange.
 For historical reasons, it lives in the PowerDNS github tree.
 If you have any questions, email neil.cook@open-xchange.com.